qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 with more than 400 GRASS modules.
 In this section, we'll introduce the provider and plugin functionalities and give some examples of managing and working with GRASS data.

 The provider supports GRASS version 6 and 7, the plugin supports GRASS 6 and 7 (starting from |qg| 2.12).
-QGIS distribution may contain provider/plugin for either GRASS 6 or GRASS 7 or for both versions at the same time (binaries have different file names).
+QGIS distribution may contain provider/plugin for either GRASS 6, GRASS 7 or both versions at the same time (binaries have different file names).
 Only one version of the provider/plugin may be loaded on runtime however.

 Demo dataset
 ============